 WHAT HAPPENS DURING MY EXAM?

 - A technologist will go over your consent form, explain the procedure and answer any questions you may have.

-- We will take up to, approximately, 30 millilitres of blood from your arm to prepare the PRP.
+- We will take 8-30 millilitres of blood from your arm to prepare the PRP.

 - The sample is placed in a centrifuge and spun to separate the platelets from the rest of the blood components.

 - You can rest in a waiting room during this process; it takes about 5-15 minutes.

 - Your technologist will bring you into the treatment room and position you on the table where the radiologist will clean the skin and inject a local anesthetic, similar to the freezing you get at the dentist.